How to Fix Error F48 on Miele H6780BP (Wall Oven)

 Step 1

-Disconnect power to the oven at the circuit breaker before doing anything else, because working on live appliance wiring risks serious electrical shock.
-Error F48 on the Miele H6780BP indicates a temperature sensor fault or a temperature regulation failure, meaning the oven’s control system has lost confidence in the thermal readings it needs to operate safely.
-Identifying which component is responsible — the sensor itself or the board processing its signal — is the goal of the steps that follow.
+Before doing anything else, disconnect power to the oven at the circuit breaker.
+Working on live appliance wiring can lead to serious electrical shock.
+The F48 error indicates a temperature sensor fault or a temperature regulation failure, meaning the control system has lost confidence in the thermal readings needed to operate safely.
+Our goal now is to determine whether the sensor or the control board is at fault.

 Step 2

-Locate the RTD temperature probe on the back wall of the oven cavity and test its resistance with a multimeter; at room temperature it should read approximately 1,080Ω, and a reading significantly above or below that range confirms the probe has failed.
-The sensor degrades over time due to repeated high-heat cycling, so a drifted reading is a common root cause of F48.
-Pro tip: note the exact resistance reading before pulling the probe, as this data is useful if you later need to escalate to a Miele technician.
+Find the RTD temperature probe on the back wall of the oven cavity and test its resistance with a multimeter; it should read about 1,080Ω at room temperature.
+If it’s significantly above or below that range, the probe has failed.
+Sensors can degrade over time due to repeated high-heat cycling, making this a common cause of the F48 error.
+Pro tip: take note of the exact resistance reading before removing the probe; this data can be useful if you later need to consult a Miele technician.

 Step 3

-If the temperature sensor tests within spec, the problem lies upstream in the control board’s input circuit, which is responsible for interpreting the sensor’s signal — if that circuit has failed, the board receives no usable temperature data and triggers F48.
-You can visually inspect the wiring harness between the sensor and the board for burns, corrosion, or loose connectors before concluding the board itself has failed.
-A board that cannot process the sensor signal correctly must be replaced, as there is no field repair for a failed input circuit.
+If the temperature sensor tests okay, then the issue likely lies in the control board’s input circuit, which interprets the sensor’s signal.
+If that circuit fails, the board won’t receive usable temperature data and will trigger the F48 error.
+Visually inspect the wiring harness between the sensor and the board for burns, corrosion, or loose connectors before concluding that the board has failed.
+A board that cannot process the sensor signal correctly will need to be replaced, as it’s not repairable in the field.

 Step 4

-Because Miele uses proprietary engineering tolerances and firmware calibrated to specific OEM components, always source replacement parts — whether the RTD probe or the control board — directly from miele.com/parts or an authorized Miele service dealer.
-Using third-party or cross-branded parts may appear compatible but can cause recurring faults or void your warranty, since Miele’s control software validates component behavior within tight parameters.
-Have your oven’s model and serial number ready when ordering to ensure an exact match.
+Miele appliances require proprietary engineering and firmware calibrated specifically for OEM components.
+This means you should always source replacement parts, whether the RTD probe or the control board, directly from miele.com/parts or an authorized Miele service dealer.
+Using third-party or cross-branded parts might seem compatible but can lead to recurring issues or void your warranty due to Miele’s control software validating component behavior within tight parameters.
+Make sure you have your oven’s model and serial number handy when ordering.

 Step 5

-If diagnostics point to a complex control board failure, be aware that full troubleshooting of Miele’s board-level electronics requires Miele’s proprietary service software, which is only available to factory-authorized technicians.
-Attempting to guess at board-level faults without that software risks misdiagnosis and unnecessary part expense.
-Contact Miele customer support or schedule a factory-authorized service visit for any failure you cannot confidently isolate to the sensor or its wiring.
+If diagnostics indicate a complex control board failure, keep in mind that full troubleshooting of Miele’s board-level electronics requires their proprietary service software, which is only available to factory-authorized technicians.
+Trying to guess board-level faults without this software can lead to misdiagnosis and unnecessary expense.
+If you cannot confidently isolate the fault to the sensor or its wiring, reach out to Miele customer support or schedule a visit from a factory-authorized technician.

 Step 6

-Once the faulty component has been replaced, restore power at the breaker and run a Bake cycle at 350°F, placing an independent oven thermometer inside the cavity to verify the oven is reaching and holding the correct temperature.
+Once you’ve replaced the faulty component, restore power at the breaker and run a Bake cycle at 350°F, placing an independent oven thermometer inside to verify that the oven reaches and holds the correct temperature.
 A successful sensor replacement will allow the control board to receive valid thermal data, and the F48 error should not reappear once the oven completes a normal heating cycle.
-If F48 returns after a confirmed sensor replacement, the control board’s input circuit is the next component to address.
+If F48 returns after confirming a successful sensor replacement, it may be time to address the control board’s input circuit next.

 Where to Buy Replacement Parts